Blog

 • Built-in Container Registry: With its built-in container registry, GitLab simplifies the management and distribution of Docker images, enhancing scalability and deployment flexibility.

-• Security and Compliance: GitLab prioritizes security and compliance, offering robust features such as code scanning, security dashboards, and compliance management tools to ensure code integrity and regulatory compliance.
+• Security and Compliance: GitLab priorities security and compliance, offering robust features such as code scanning, security dashboards, and compliance management tools to ensure code integrity and regulatory compliance.

 Advantages of GitHub and GitLab